 What is Bulgogi?

-Bulgogi (불고기) is one of classic Korean dishes where thinly shaved meat is marinated in a sweet and savory sauce made of soy sauce, sugar, and Korean pear juice, and grilled on a barbecue or on a stove-top griddle.
-Literally meaning “fire” and “meat,” this well-known Korean dish has been in existence for nearly over a thousand years.
-It was even considered a fashionably high class cuisine during the Joseon Dynasty.
+Bulgogi (불고기) is a classic Korean preparation of beef or pork in which thinly shaved meat is marinated in a sweet and savory sauce and grilled on a barbecue or on a stove-top griddle.
+Literally “fire” and “meat,” bulgogi has been in existence for nearly a thousand years.
+It was even considered a fashionably high-class cuisine during the Joseon Dynasty.

 5 Tips to Make Delicious Bulgogi